balena-io/docs/pages/learn/manage/organizations.md

 Organization members can be grouped into teams.
 Teams provide the means to manage members according to their function effectively.
 Only administrators can create, modify or delete teams.

-To create a team, navigate to the `Organization Teams` page via the sidebar and click the `Create Team` button.
+To create a team, navigate to the `Teams` page via the sidebar and click the `Create Team` button.
+The sidebar navigation will change `Teams` to the selected team to give better context to how you're navigating your organization.
 In the create team modal, enter the team name being created and click the `create` button.

 <img alt="Create Team in Organization" src="/img/common/app/create_team.png" width="100%">